ItzMelton/AntiCrash/README.md

 # AntiCrash
-A Tshock terraria plugin that allows to block and stop crashcodes from crashing the mobile users and server.
-Especially players with PC clients can easily crash mobile users using, projectiles etc in a non-protected TShock server and that is why AntiCrash exist.
+A Tshock terraria plugin blocking crashcodes or clients for crashing mobile players and rarely pc (advanced crashes).

-* Thanks Xavier for trying the plugin and adding it to shifttech!
+## Special Thanks
-* Thanks to `Sors` for fixing the major bug for v1.1.5
+* Thanks to `Sors` for fixing the major issues with version v1.1.2 (Patched version : v1.1.5)

 ## How to Install
 1. Download the `.dll` file.